-- 450. Appointments may be made at any step in the salary grade under any one of the following conditions: - 451. a.
+- 463. Appointments may be made at any step in the salary grade under one or more of the following conditions: - a.
 A former permanent City employee, following resignation with service satisfactory, is being reappointed to a permanent position in the employee's former classification. - b.
-Loss of compensation would result if appointee accepts position at the normal step. - 453. c.
-A severe, easily demonstrated and documented recruiting and retention problem exists, such that all city appointments in the particular class should be above the normal step. - d.
-The appointee possesses special experience, qualifications and/or skills which, in the Appointing Officer's opinion, warrants appointment above the entrance rate. - e.
-If a new employee is hired above Step 1 under section (4)(c) above, all incumbents in the same classification shall be advanced to the same step at which the new employee is hired.
-In this case, the incumbents shall maintain their original anniversary date in the class for future step increases.

-456. The Appointing Officer seeking such Appointment Above Entrance, through a designated sender, shall submit a written notice to a designated recipient for the Union.
+Appointment above entrance rate is justified based on the experience, education, training, skill, and/or performance of the appointee. - 466. c.
+A severe, easily demonstrated and documented recruiting and retention problem exists, such that all city appointments in the particular class should be above the normal step.
+If so, all incumbents shall be advanced to the same step at which the new employee is hired.
+In this case, the incumbents shall otherwise maintain their original anniversary date in the class. - 467.
+The Appointing Officer seeking such Appointment Above Entrance, through a designated sender, shall submit a written notice to a designated recipient for the Union.